Skip to content

 Wet Seasons (March to May and October to November)

-Wet seasons come with a beautiful lush scenery as the landscapes generally become green offering stunning views of the wild. these months are as well featured with fewer tourists most especially in iconic Rwanda destinations like volcanoes national park, offering a more tranquil experience and great deals on tours, accommodations and car rental services.
+Wet seasons come with a beautiful lush scenery as the landscapes generally become green offering stunning views of the wild. these months are also featured with fewer tourists most especially in iconic Rwanda destinations like Volcanoes National Park, offering a more tranquil experience and great deals on tours, accommodations, and car rental services.

-However, plan and pack accordingly when planning to travel during these months. consider carrying warm clothes, sturdy hiking boots, waterproofed bag for your gadgets, hiking poles and opt for a strong safari car specially the 4×4 cars to ensure a seamless and enjoyable travel experience.
+However, plan and pack accordingly when planning to travel during these months. consider carrying warm clothes, sturdy hiking boots, waterproofed bags for your gadgets, and hiking poles, and opt for a strong safari car especially the 4×4 cars to ensure a seamless and enjoyable travel experience.

 Overall Recommendation